 Check your Credit Report

-Your credit report plays a huge role in whether you’ll qualify for a loan and interest rate.
+Your credit report plays a huge role in whether you’ll qualify for a business loan during COVID and interest rate.

 So, before you make a move, remember to check your credit record from trusted rating agencies to guarantee there are no errors wrongly dragging down your credit score, like a statement of a defaulted bill that you paid.